Skip to Content

 6. DISTRIBUTING LITERATURE, HOSTING INFORMATIONAL BOOTHS, AND HANGING BANNERS

-1. Persons wishing to distribute literature, host informational booths, and hang banners at Texas State must register these activities with SI&E. For more information and procedures related to literature distribution, hosting informational booths, and hanging banners on the Texas State campus, see the Literature, Booths, and Banners webpage.
+2. Persons wishing to distribute literature, host informational booths, and hang banners at Texas State must register these activities with Student Involvement and Engagement.
+Additional information and procedures pertaining to literature distribution, hosting informational booths, and hanging banners on the Texas State campus can be found in the Literature, Booths, and Banners webpage.

-3. Window clings, yard signs, indoor and outdoor floor stickers, and other marketing materials may be used in designated areas to promote special events as approved by SI&E.
+4. Window clings, yard signs, indoor and outdoor floor stickers, and other marketing materials may be used in designated areas to promote special events as approved by Student Involvement and Engagement.

 7. EVENTS WITH EXTERNAL SPEAKERS

-5. Students, faculty, staff, and registered student organizations campaigning on behalf of candidates for public office must abide by procedures noted in Section 06. of this policy and UPPS No. 06.02.10, Elections, Voting, and Civic Engagement On-Campus.
+6. Students, faculty, staff, and registered student organizations campaigning on behalf of candidates for public office must also abide by UPPS No. 06.02.10, Elections, Voting, and Civic Engagement On-Campus.

-6. Any person who chooses to protest an external speaker shall not impair the ability of any other person to participate in the event.
-Refer to Section 03. of this policy for information about demonstrations.
+7. Any person who chooses to engage in expressive activity to protest an external speaker shall not impair the ability of any other person to participate in the event.

 8. EXCEPTIONS, APPEALS, AND VIOLATIONS